peterpeterparker/daviddalbusco.com/src/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update.md

 So, yesterday I upgraded [Juno](https://juno.build/) to the latest release of [ic_cdk](https://github.com/dfinity/cdk-rs/blob/main/src/ic-cdk/CHANGELOG.md#0100---2023-07-13) and discovered that the automatic generation of the Candid declarations needed an update.
 In this post, I will walk you through the process of migrating your project.

+> **Update**: On September 18th, 2023, a new version of the ic_cdk v0.11.0 has been released, and this article has been updated accordingly.

 ## Previous Workaround

 If you have previously relied on automatic type generation, chances are you used the `export_service` crate and the workaround involving generating and writing the `did` files to the file system through a test by running `cargo test`.